v0ncent/ExtremeViolence.org/DATABASE_MIGRATION.md

-# Database Migration for News Posts
+# Database Migration for News and Gallery Posts

-This document outlines the migration from static markdown files to a database-driven system for news blog posts.
+This document outlines the migration from static markdown files to a database-driven system for news and gallery blog posts.

 ## Overview

-The news blog post system has been completely overhauled to use a MongoDB database instead of static markdown files.
+The news and gallery blog post systems have been completely overhauled to use a MongoDB database instead of static markdown files.
 This provides better scalability, real-time updates, and easier content management.

 ## Architecture